Subject Line Hacks to Get Your Emails Opened

 Using ALL CAPS in subject lines can trigger spam filters, but it can be effective if used sparingly.
 For example, a test of a Halloween-themed financial planning email delivered with the subject line “DON’T GO IN THERE!
 Scary Financial Traps to Avoid” performed much better than the same subject line without the all caps.

 Using symbols or emojis in subject lines is increasingly popular.
 Should you do it?
 It depends.
 Be careful what type of symbol you use, because not all devices will accurately display all symbols.
 And symbols must fit the personality of your company and the tone of the email.
-A study by Experian Marketing Services found that using symbols boosted open rates in 56% of the brands they analyzed, but that was back in 2012, when emojis in subject lines still felt new.
 Aside from potentially increasing open rates, emojis can make your email stand out, quickly convey a mood or idea, and help reduce character count.

 Next time you’re in the checkout line at the grocery store, take a look at the magazine covers.
 You’ll see a lot of numbers: “10 Surefire Ways to Look Younger,” 35 Great Meals You Can Make in Minutes,” etc. Magazine publishers know that people respond to numbers and lists, and that innate tendency transfers to emails as well.
 Bigger numbers do better, and odds are better than evens.
 And if you’re using a number in a subject line, use a numeral rather than spelling it out.

-According to a study by Experian Marketing Services, emails that used a first name in the subject line were 29% more likely to be opened across all industries, with emails in the travel and consumer products and services industries seeing a bump of over 40% in open rates.
+According to a study by Yes Lifecycle Marketing, emails with personalized subject lines are 50% more likely to be opened and receive 58% more clicks than those that are not personalized.
 Names aren’t the only way to personalize—you can also use location (Hot Happenings in Des Moines!), interests (Spa Deals for This Weekend—Book Now!), remarketing (Still Interested in Solar Panels?), and any other key data you have about your customers.

-The short summary text that follows the subject line when an email is viewed in the inbox (called the preheader or preview text) is a valuable piece of online real estate that too many email marketers don’t know about or use improperly.
+The short summary text that follows the subject line when an email is viewed in the inbox (called the preheader or preview text) is a valuable piece of online real estate that too many email marketers don’t utilize properly.
 Rather than repeating the subject line or the headline of your email, use the preheader creatively to expand on the information in the subject line.
-So, if your subject line is “5 Crucial Ways to Winterize Your Home,” your preheader text might elaborate with “Avoid frozen pipes with these valuable tips.”
-As with subject lines, the number of characters displayed varies by email provider and viewing device, but a good guideline is to stay under 40.
+So, if your subject line is “5 Ways to Winterize Your Home,” your preheader text might elaborate with “Avoid frozen pipes with these valuable tips.”

 Can you phrase your subject lines in the form of a question?
-If so, they will perform better, according to MailChimp.
-Questions naturally raise the reader’s curiosity, and make them want to know the answer (by opening your email).
+If so, your emails may perform better.
+Questions naturally raise the reader’s curiosity and make them want to know the answer (by opening your email).
 Instead of “Tips for Being a Better Boss,” for example, try “Are You the Best Boss You Can Be?”

-Imagine the tone of subject lines for emails you’re guaranteed to open—those from friends, family and colleagues.
-They’re usually casual and conversational, right?
-More “Hey, what’s the deal with dinner tonight?” than “Q1 Results of Marketing Survey.”
-In general, keep the tone of your subject line light and perhaps funny, but don’t get too silly unless that tone fits with your business’ brand.
-Keep in mind that you’re communicating with actual humans—what would you say to them in person to try to get them interested in your email?
+When composing email subject lines, bear in mind that you’re communicating with actual humans—what would you say to them in person to try to get them interested in your email?
+Would your approach be light and humorous or businesslike and to-the-point?
 If you keep your customers firmly in mind when composing your subject line, you have a better chance of striking the right tone to get them to click “open.”